umar070/C-plus-plus-program-to-analyze-COVID-19-Trends-in-Paksitan/README.md

 umar070/umar070 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+First of all you have to download this file to analyze covid 19 trends in Pakistan.
+Open any code editor like Dev C++ or Visual studio and run this code.
+After compiling the code you will get out of this program from which you can see the COVID-19 Trends in Pakistan